goes into the making

 -- featured author in the Blue Heron Review, 10/19.

 I've read mostly in café settings and bookstores, also colleges, churches, private homes.
-I do vibrant readings, but not performances, with time for laughter, questions and brief conversations.
+I do vibrant readings, but not what I'd call "performances."
+I also do occasional workshops and one-on-one critques for a small fee and enjoy doing both.

 from Oncoming Halos